TUDOR ORACY PROJECT AT GABALFA PRIMARY SCHOOL, CARDIFF

 Jan - May 2022

-With geography and oracy aims, this project includes physical theatre, storytelling, art, songwriting, script and poetry writing to imagine the geography of different countries and celebrate cultural wealth and diversity.
-The children are currently creating a dramatic presentation for other classes to watch as they play explorers at a global conference, sharing their knowledge.
+With geography and oracy aims, this project included physical theatre, storytelling, art, songwriting, script and poetry writing to imagine the geography of different countries and celebrate cultural wealth and diversity.
+The project culminated with the class creating a dramatic presentation of all they had learnt over the weeks which included the telling of stories from other cultures, song and movement.

 CDP - TREDEGAR PARK PRIMARY SCHOOL